 - Click the block to display the View menu.
 Click Add New View.

 - In the resulting pop-up, give your View a name.
-Then, click the link below to select the field value(s), group(s), or tag(s) that will control the content shown to recipients.
+Then, click the link below to select the field value(s), group(s), or tag(s) that will control the content shown to Contacts.

 - If your Dynamic Content block uses fields, enter a field value.
-The new View will only show to recipients with this value.
-Keep in mind, though, that some recipients may have synonymous values spelled differently, limiting your View's potential.
-For example, you might want the same View to show to all United States recipients, but recipients might have different variations of "United States" in their Country field.
+The new View will only show to Contacts with this value.
+Keep in mind, though, that some Contacts may have synonymous values spelled differently, limiting your View's potential.
+For example, you might want the same View to show to all United States Contacts , but Contacts might have different variations of "United States" in their Country field.
 To safeguard for this, you could add the values “US,” “USA,” “U.S.,” “U.S.A.,” “United States of America,” and “America.”
-The View will then show to any recipient who has one of those values.
+The View will then show to any Contact who has one of those values.
 To do so, simply click + add another value and add any synonymous variations you think you need.

 - If your Dynamic Content block uses groups or tags, select one or more groups and tags using the selector grid.
-Remember, a recipient might belong to more than one group or have more than one tag.
-If so, then the recipient will see the view created first.
+Remember, a Contact might belong to more than one group or have more than one tag.
+If so, then the Contact will see the view created first.

 - Repeat this step to create any additional Views needed.